Meet Our Scholars.

 Maria Ramos, Class of 2020, B.S. in Psychology

-Maria will be starting her Ph.D. this fall in Clinical Psychology at UTRGV – The University of Texas Rio Grande Valley!
-Her research will focus on domestic violence and sexual assault.
-She earned her Bachelor’s degree in Psychology from the University of California, Irvine.
+Maria earned her bachelor’s degree in Psychology from the University of California, Irvine.
 While at UCI, Maria led research efforts to help domestic violence survivors.
+She is now pursuing her PhD in Clinical Psychology at the University of Texas Rio Grande Valley.
+Her research focuses on domestic violence and sexual assault.
 Maria is a DACA recipient and is the proud mother of Eduardo.

 “PSS has helped me by believing me and supporting me in my educational journey.
 I would not have been able to succeed academically and get so involved on campus to grow professionally if it were not for the motivation, financial and emotional support of this program.
 Most importantly, through PSS, I know that I am not alone and am surrounded by individuals that are strong and persistent parents to our children and by individuals who really care and do their best to be there for us.” – Maria

 Ann Marie, Class of 2018, B.A. in Criminology, Law and Society